opral/load-test/README.md

 # inlang sdk load-test

-This repo can be used for volume testing, with more meesages than existing unit tests.
+This repo can be used for volume testing, with more messages than existing unit tests.

 The test opens an inlang project and then generates json messages, overwriting ./locales/en/common.json.
 It can "mock-translate" those into 37 preconfigured languages using the inlang cli.